The Morrígan: Mythological Cycle

 The Morrígan also appears in texts of the Mythological Cycle.
-In 12th-century pseudohistorical compilation the Lebor Gabála Érenn ("The Book of the Taking of Ireland"), she is listed among the Tuatha Dé Danann as one of the daughters of Ernmas, granddaughter of Nuada.
+In the 12th-century poetic compilation Lebor Gabála Érenn ("The Book of the Taking of Ireland"), she is listed among the Tuatha Dé Danann as one of the daughters of Ernmas, granddaughter of Nuada.

 The first three daughters of Ernmas are given as Ériu, Banba, and Fódla.
 Their names are synonyms for "Ireland", and they were respectively married to Mac Gréine, Mac Cuill, and Mac Cécht, the last three Tuatha Dé Danann kings of Ireland.
 Associated with the land and kingship, they probably represent a triple goddess of sovereignty.
 Next come Ernmas' other three daughters: Badb, Macha, and the Morrígan.
 A quatrain describes the three as wealthy, "springs of craftiness", and "sources of bitter fighting".
 The Morrígu's name is also said to be Anand.
 According to Geoffrey Keating's 17th-century History of Ireland, Ériu, Banba, and Fódla worshipped Badb, Macha, and the Morrígan respectively.

 The Morrígan also appears in the Cath Maige Tuired ("The Battle of Magh Tuireadh").
 On Samhain, she keeps a tryst with the Dagda before the battle against the Fomorians.
 When he meets her, she is washing herself, standing with one foot on either side of the river Unius, near Riverstown, Co.
 Sligo.
 In some sources, she is believed to have created the river.
 After they have sex, the Morrígan promises to summon the magicians of Ireland to cast spells on behalf of the Tuatha Dé, and to destroy Indech, the Fomorian king, taking from him "the blood of his heart and the kidneys of his valour."
 Later, we are told, she would bring two handfuls of his blood and deposit them in the same river (however, we are also told later in the text that Indech was killed by Ogma).

 As battle is about to be joined, the Tuatha Dé leader, Lug, asks each what power they bring to the battle.
 The Morrígan's reply is difficult to interpret, but involves pursuing, destroying and subduing.
 When she comes to the battlefield, she chants a poem, and immediately the battle breaks and the Fomorians are driven into the sea.
 After the battle, she chants another poem celebrating the victory and prophesying the end of the world.

 In another story, she lures away the bull of a woman named Odras.
 Odras then follows the Morrígan to the Otherworld, via the cave of Cruachan, which is said to be her "fit abode."
 When Odras falls asleep, the Morrígan turns her into a pool of water that feeds into the River Shannon.
 In this story, the Morrigan is called the Dagda's envious queen, fierce of mood.
 She is also called a "shape-shifter" and a cunning raven caller whose pleasure was in mustered hosts.